riiyu7/Love-Tic-Tac-Toe/README.md

 ### CSS Implementation

-Raleway font is included at the beginning of my CSS file using the '@import' method from google Fonts.
-This ensure's that Raleway is loaded as soon as CSS is loaded.
+Raleway font is included at the beginning of my CSS file using the '@import' method from Google Fonts.
+This ensures that Raleway is loaded as soon as CSS is loaded.

 ```css
 /* Importing Google Fonts */